VTRS ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, July 06, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Viatris Inc. ( VTRS) alleging that the Company violated federal securities laws.
+NEW YORK, July 11, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Viatris Inc. (NASDAQ: VTRS) alleging that the Company violated federal securities laws.

 Class Period: March 1, 2021 to February 25, 2022